MyGitHubSite/Udacity-CarND-Project-1-Finding-Lane-Lines/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of seven(7) steps:
+My pipeline consisted of seven (7) steps:

-First, I converted the images to grayscale, then I blurred the images using the CV2 gaussian blur function (kernel_size=11) to smooth out the rough edges for the lines in the images.
-Next, I found the canny edges for pixel gradients with low_threshold=75 and high_threshold=150.
+  1. I converted the images to grayscale, then
+  2. I blurred the images using the CV2 gaussian blur function (kernel_size=11) to smooth out the rough edges for the lines in the images.
+  3. Next, I found the canny edges for pixel gradients with low_threshold=75 and high_threshold=150.
-Fourth, I worked out a region of interest in the video stream to narrow in on the left and right lanes on the road.
+  4. Fourth, I worked out a region of interest in the video stream to narrow in on the left and right lanes on the road.
 From the region of interest in the video frames I created a masked images that showed the canny edges.

-Fifth, I calculated the Probabilistic Hough Transforms on the canny edges using parameters: rho=1, theta=np.pi/180, threshold=30 , min_line_len=15, max_line_gap=5.
+5. I calculated the Probabilistic Hough Transforms on the canny edges using parameters: rho=1, theta=np.pi/180, threshold=30 , min_line_len=15, max_line_gap=5.
 The Hough parameters were found by trial and error.
 They helped filter out objects that were not related to lane lines like: trash in the road, others cars, road reflectors, and stray markings on the roads.
 Also, they helped to filter out lane markings which were not suitable for further processing.